spatie/laravel-settings/README.md

 }
 ```

-Let's take a look at how to create your own settings DT.
+Let's take a look at how to create your own settings DTO.

 ## Support us